-To be included in our Proxy Statement for our 2024 Annual Meeting of Stockholders pursuant to SEC Rule 14a-8, a proposal must be submitted by an eligible stockholder who complies with SEC Rule 14a-8 and must be received by us at our principal executive offices at 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary, by March 1, 2024 (or, if the 2024 Annual Meeting of Stockholders is called for a date more than 30 days before or after August 1, 2024, within a reasonable time before we begin to print and mail our proxy materials for the 2024 Annual Meeting).
+To be included in our Proxy Statement for our 2025 Annual Meeting of Stockholders pursuant to SEC Rule 14a-8, a proposal must be submitted by an eligible stockholder who complies with SEC Rule 14a-8 and must be received by us at our principal executive offices at 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary, by March , 2025 (or, if the 2025 Annual Meeting of Stockholders is called for a date more than 30 days before or after August 6, 2025, within a reasonable time before we begin to print and mail our proxy materials for the 2025 Annual Meeting).

-When and how must I submit a notice to introduce a director nomination or other item of business for it to be raised at the 2024 Annual Meeting, but not included in the Company's Proxy Statement?
+When and how must I submit a notice to introduce a director nomination or other item of business for it to be raised at the 2025 Annual Meeting of Stockholders, but not included in the Company's Proxy Statement?

-Assuming that our 2024 Annual Meeting is not held more than 30 days prior to or delayed by more than 60 days after August 1, 2024, our Amended and Restated Bylaws provide that we must receive written notice of your intention to introduce a director nomination or other item of business at the 2024 Annual Meeting not less than 90 nor more than 120 days prior to August 1, 2024 (or between April 3, 2024 and May 3, 2024).
-If the 2024 Annual Meeting is held more than 30 days prior to or delayed by more than 60 days after August 1, 2024, our Amended and Restated Bylaws provide that we must receive your notice not earlier than 120 days prior to the date of such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the 10th day following the date on which public disclosure of such meeting was made.
-In the event a special stockholders meeting to elect directors is called, our Amended and Restated Bylaws provide that we must receive your notice not later than the close of business on the 10th day following the date on which public disclosure of such meeting was made.
+Assuming that our 2025 Annual Meeting of Stockholders is not held more than 30 days prior to or delayed by more than 60 days after August 6, 2025, our Amended and Restated Bylaws provide that we must receive written notice of your intention to introduce a director nomination or other item of business at the 2025 Annual Meeting not less than 90 nor more than 120 days prior to August 6, 2025 (or between April 8, 2025 and May 8, 2025).
+If the 2025 Annual Meeting is held more than 30 days prior to or delayed by more than 60 days after August 6, 2025, our Amended and Restated Bylaws provide that we must receive your notice not earlier than 120 days prior to the date of such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the 10th day following the date on which public disclosure of such meeting was made.
+In the event a special stockholders meeting to elect directors is called, our Amended and Restated Bylaws provide that we must receive your notice of such meeting was made.
 If we do not receive notice within the prescribed dates, or you do not meet other requirements specified in our Amended and Restated Bylaws or the SEC's rules, such matters will not be brought before the meeting.
-In addition, nominations or proposals not made in accordance with the procedures described in our Amended and Restated Bylaws may be disregarded by the Chairman of the meeting.
+In addition, nominations or proposals not made in accordance with the procedures described in our Amended and Restated Bylaws may be disregarded by the Chair of the meeting.
 Any stockholder interested in making such a nomination or proposal should request a copy of our Amended and Restated Bylaws from the Corporate Secretary.